eecs-autograder/autograder-full-stack/README.md

 These steps assume we're upgrading to Postgres 14.
 Replace "14" with the version of Postgres you want.
 Replace `${postgres_container}` with the name of the postgres container on your deployment.
-Replace `${new_postgres_container}` with the name of the new postgres service.
-For single-server deployments, the regular and new postgres container names will be `ag-postgres` and `ag-postgres-14`.
+For single-server deployments, the postgres container name will be `ag-postgres`.
-Swarm deployments will need to find the container names with `docker ps`.
+Swarm deployments will need to find the container name with `docker ps`.
 We recommend setting variables with these values to avoid mistakes.
 1. Schedule maintenance downtime.
 1. At the beginning of your maintenance window, stop or pause the django and nginx containers: